Cinque Terre itinerary ideas for 1, 2 and 3 days in Cinque Terre Italy. How to get there, the best town to stay, things to do, travel tips.

 The town has several historical attractions worth visiting such the church of San Francesco and the town tower, the last one standing of 13 towers that used to protect the town.

-Monterosso has some nice beaches and this makes is the town of choice for families or anyone who wants to have easy access to swimming options.
+Monterosso has some nice beaches and this makes is the best town to stay in Cinque Terre for families or anyone who wants to have easy access to swimming options.

 You can see the town of Monterosso in about an hour or so